-While most methods for solving mixed-integer optimization problems compute a single optimal solution, a diverse set of near-optimal solutions can often be more useful.
+While most methods for solving mixed-integer optimization problems compute a single optimal solution, a diverse set of near-optimal solutions can often lead to improved outcomes.
 We present a new method for finding a set of diverse solutions by emphasizing diversity within the search for near-optimal solutions.
-Specifically, within a branch-and-bound framework, we investigate parameterized node selection rules that explicitly consider diversity.
-Our results indicate that our approach significantly increases diversity of the final solution set.
-When compared with two existing methods, our method runs with similar runtime as regular node selection methods and gives a diversity improvement of up to 140%.
-In contrast, popular node selection rules such as best-first search gives an improvement in diversity of no more than 40%.
+Specifically, within a branch-and-bound framework, we investigated parameterized node selection rules that explicitly consider diversity.
+Our results indicate that our approach significantly increases the diversity of the final solution set.
+When compared with two existing methods, our method runs with similar runtime as regular node selection methods and gives a diversity improvement between 12% and 190%.
+In contrast, popular node selection rules, such as best-first search, in some instances performed worse than state-of-the-art methods by more than 35% and gave an improvement of no more than 130%.
 Further, we find that our method is most effective when diversity in node selection is continuously emphasized after reaching a minimal depth in the tree and when the solution set has grown sufficiently large.
-Our method can be easily incorporated into integer programming solvers and has the potential to significantly increase diversity of solution sets.
+Our method can be easily incorporated into integer programming solvers and has the potential to significantly increase the diversity of solution sets.

 View DiversiTree: A New Method to Efficiently Compute Diverse Sets of Near-Optimal Solutions to Mixed-Integer Optimization Problems